Export your AiM data as CSV

 .csv

-Step 1 — Open the session in Race Studio 3
+Step 1 — Load the session in Race Studio 3

 - Connect your AiM logger to your computer via USB or Wi-Fi